Alexandre Dumas: The Valois romances

 The Valois were the royal house of France from 1328 to 1589, and many Dumas romances cover their reign.
 Traditionally, the so-called "Valois Romances" are the three that portray the Reign of Queen Marguerite, the last of the Valois.
-Dumas, however, later wrote four more novels that cover this family and portray similar characters, starting with François or Francis I, his son Henry II, and Marguerite and François II, sons of Henry II and Catherine de' Medici.
+Dumas, however, later wrote four more novels that cover this family and portray similar characters, starting with François or Francis I, his son Henry II, and Marguerite and François II, children of Henry II and Catherine de' Medici.